nus-cs2030s/2324-s2/docs/06-tell-dont-ask.md

 | `y` | `getY` | `setY` |
 | `r` | `getR` | `setR` |

-!!! danger "Why have Accessor and Mutator methods when you can make a field public?"
+!!! danger "Why provide an accessor and a mutator when you can declare a field as `public`?"
-    Whilst having both accessor and mutator for a private field is controversial, it is still _better_ than setting the field itself public.
-By having accessor and mutator, we are still adding atleast some layer of abstraction because we can change the name of the field without affecting the client.
+    Whilst having both an accessor and a mutator for a private field is controversial, it is still _better_ than setting the field `public`.
+By having an accessor and a mutator, we are adding a layer of abstraction.
+For instance, we can still rename a field without affecting the client.

     Another advantage is that we may be able to perform some checks on the mutator and prevent certain invalid values from ever being assigned to the field.
-Consider the method `setR` in our circle v0.4 above.
-A slightly better approach is to implement it with a check to prevent setting the radius zero or negative.
+Consider the method `setR` in our `Circle` v0.4 above.
+A slightly better approach is to implement it with a check to prevent setting the radius to a non-positive value.

     ```java
     public void setR(double r) {
       if (r > 0) {
         this.r = r;
+      } else {
+        // handle error
       }
     }
     ```

-    Still, you should first check if you really need an accessor or a mutator for all fields.
+    Regardless, we should think carefully if an accessor or a mutator is really needed for a field.

-## The "Tell Don't Ask" Principle
+## The "Tell, Don't Ask" Principle

 The mutators and accessors above are pretty pointless.
 If we need to know the internal and do something with it, then we are breaking the abstraction barrier.
 The right approach is to implement a method within the class that does whatever we want the class to do.
-For instance, suppose that we want to check if a given point (x,y) calls within the circle, one approach would be:
+For instance, suppose that we want to check if a given point (x,y) falls within the circle, one approach would be:

 ```Java
 double cX = c.getX();